-If you struggle with anxiety or depression because of past events or can’t seem to calm your nerves every time storm season rolls through, then you aren’t alone.
-Our licensed psychologists and therapists in Tampa are here to help by providing some clarity on how to maintain good mental health during hurricane season.
+If you struggle with anxiety or depression brought on by past events or can’t seem to calm your nerves every time storm season rolls through, then you aren’t alone.
+Our licensed Tampa psychologists and therapists are here to help by providing some clarity on how to maintain good mental health during hurricane season.

 Unlike our friends on the west coast who experience earthquakes with little-to-no warning, we in Florida know when a hurricane is approaching.
 That’s the silver lining here.
 And like everything else in life, preparing for Mother Nature’s worst can be mentally draining, especially if a past incident brings back tough memories.